madeinchina606/Volca_Modular_Patch_Box/README.md

-# Gorka Modular — Patch Box
+# Gorka Modular: Semi-Modular Patch Box

 Recreation of the Gorka Modular-style synthesizer in your browser: drag cables, twist knobs, play it from the keyboard or the built-in step sequencer, and listen through a real Web Audio sound engine.